-Research and development expenses consist of expenses incurred in connection with the discovery and development of our product candidates.
+Research and development expenses consist of expenses incurred in connection with the discovery and development of YCANTH for the treatment of molluscum contagiosum, potential follow-on indications for YCANTH and our other product candidates.
 We expense research and development costs as incurred.
 These expenses include: